RedisAI/RedisAI/docs/commands.md

 _Return_

 An array with an entry per model.
-Each entry is a an array with two entries:
+Each entry is an array with two entries:

 1. The model's key name as a String
 1. The model's tag as a String